Dr. Lynn Ilon

-Dr. Srinivasa Rao (webpage) is an Assistant Professor in the School of Computer Science and Engineering at Seoul National University in Korea.
-He specializes in theoretical data base designs, particularly in the areas of algorithms and data structures.
-At BOH he coordinates the use of various databases and data structures – particularly on a conceptual level.
-As the goal is to empower communities and groups to learn together at various levels, how do data structures and software facilitate this learning rather than hinder it?
-How does even simple software work as a system to help groups from communities learn and build that knowledge through to global interfaces without having the systems dominate the human learning?
+Dr. Srinivasa Rao Satti (webpage) is an Associate Professor in the School of Computer Science and Engineering at Seoul National University in Korea.
+He specializes in the areas of algorithms, data structures and database indexing.
+At BOH he coordinates the use of various databases – particularly on a conceptual level.
+As the goal is to empower communities and groups to learn together at various levels, how does software facilitate this learning rather than hinder it?
+How does even simple software work as a system to help community groups learn and build knowledge through global interfaces without having the systems dominate the human learning?
 As such, his knowledge of looking at data structures from a conceptual and theoretical level as well as his understanding of how development works in poor communities is helpful in designing network structures for BOH.
-Dr. Rao has a Ph.D. and a M.Sc. in Theoretical Computer Science and a B.Tech. in Computer Science and Engineering.
+Dr. Satti has a Ph.D. and a M.Sc. in Theoretical Computer Science and a B.Tech. in Computer Science and Engineering.

 Dr. Hyejin Bak